5 FAH-4 H-700

 (3) When a committee of Congress with jurisdiction over the program or activity requests the evaluation.”

 b.
-It is the Department’s policy to cooperate with and assist the GAO in fulfilling its statutory responsibilities while also respecting Department and Executive Branch foreign policy and operational requirements and equities.
-The Department and the GAO may not always agree whether particular engagements, or aspects of engagements, fall within the scope of GAO’s statutory authority.
+It is the Department’s policy to cooperate with and assist the GAO in fulfilling its statutory responsibilities while also respecting Department and Executive Branch confidentiality interests, foreign policy and operational requirements and equities.
+The Department and the GAO may not always agree whether particular engagements, or aspects of engagements, fall within the scope of GAO’s statutory authority or the terms of a Congressional committee request.
 Whether the Executive Branch concludes that a particular engagement falls within its statutory jurisdiction may be relevant to how the Department responds to the GAO.

 c.
-Further information on the GAO and its responsibilities can be located at the Government Accountability Office website.
+Further information on the GAO and its responsibilities can be located at the Government Accountability Office website, though these represent only the views and opinions of GAO and are not dispositive.

 5 FAH-4 H-713 DEPARTMENT OF STATE LIAISON WITH THE GAO